 They must be delighted to get their hands on the Westminster property which was converted at huge expense.
 It is, though, a building of compromise, as London hotels which are converted from old buildings tend to be, with rooms of different shapes and sizes and minimal views.

-(They may have been thinking of Peninsula, which has since bought an office block opposite the IC Park Lane and will soon begin converting it into a mix of apartments, offices and a hotel.)
+(They may have been thinking of Peninsula, which has since bought an office block opposite InterContinental Park Lane and will soon begin converting it into a mix of apartments, offices and a hotel.)